 Our teacher training program will meet you where you are and take you where your inherent strengths lead.
 We will help you build on those strengths and align them with your vision and goals.

 We have an extremely high placement rate for those who want to teach after graduating from our program.
 Many of our past graduates have gone on to teach at Sellwood Yoga and other studios, while others have decided to continue as students with a deeper understanding and greater appreciation of the role yoga plays in health, healing, and well-being.

 If you are interested in finding out more, we’d love to hear from you!
 Please don’t hesitate to email us at email@example.com, so we can answer any questions and help you decide if our program is a good fit for you.

-Expand the Headings below (by clicking the + sign to learn more about our Teacher Training Faculty and the Program Curriculum.
+Expand the headings below (by clicking the + sign) to learn more about our faculty and program curriculum

 You lead instructors are Sellwood Yoga Studio Owners and siblings, Savonn and Bill Wyland.